 which is the characteristic energy scale associated with the gravitational evolution.
 Evaluating the components of the Einstein equation for this metric yields

 while the equation for the field itself is

-Thus far, other than restricting to the case of a single scalar field and a particular assumption about the approximate homogeneity of the metric, the setting has not been otherwise constrained.
-Most especially, the potential energy of the field $V(\phi)$ has been left unspecified.
-Most inflationary models, if they are to produce a sufficient amount of expansion, must be in a `slowly rolling' phase where the value of the field is not changing too rapidly---that is, $\dot\phi$ should be `small'.
+So far, aside from restricting to the case of a single scalar field and a particular assumption about the approximate homogeneity of the metric, the setting has not been otherwise constrained.
+Most importantly, the potential energy of the field $V(\phi)$ has been left unspecified.
+Inflationary models, if they are to produce a sufficient amount of expansion, typically must be in a `slow-roll' phase where the value of the field is not changing too rapidly---that is, $\dot\phi$ should be `small'.
 Further, to maintain this condition over a sufficiently long period to produce a necessary amount of inflation, the field's acceleration ($\ddot\phi$) must also be tiny.
 These two conditions can be put a little more precisely by requiring the following dimensionless parameters to be small,